 Wonderfully, the colourful Tibetan prayer flags we’ve all come to associate with the Himalayas are to be found in abundance along both the EBC trek and the Annapurna Circuit.

-On both treks we see prayer flags strung from religious buildings as well as from homes, businesses and bridges.
+On both treks, we see prayer flags strung from religious buildings as well as from homes, businesses and bridges.
 They’re placed where they are to bless the area and promote peace, compassion and wisdom.
-For many of us, a trek without prayer flags wouldn’t really feel like a Himalayan trek at all.
+For many of us, a trek without prayer flags wouldn’t feel like a Himalayan trek at all.
 That's how synonymous they've become with the region.

-Prayer flags are iconic to the Himalayas
+Prayer flags are iconic of the Himalayas

 Trek route variety